himjoshi/Loan-Prediction-/README.md

-# Loan-Prediction-
+# Loan-Prediction
 This is my first classification project where we need to classify whether the person will get loan or not according to the different perameters.
-The training dataset contains 614 observations and 12 independent variables and the data is incomplete.
+The training dataset contains 614 observations and 13 independent variables and we have an incomplete dataset.

+Libraries Used:  numpy,pandas,matplot, sklearn

-Data visualization is used to fill those missing values and different machine learning algorithms were trained on the training dataset.
+Data visualization is used to fill the missing values.

+Cross validation is also used for proper training of the dataset and different machine learning algorithms are used to train the dataset.

+Accuracies Found On the training dataset:

+Logistic Regression : 82.40%

+Random Forest : 76.97%

+Decision Tree: 70.66%

+Logistic Regression has givem maximum accuracy as the relationship is linear between independent and dependent variable.